sjbennett123/polarlarp/content/writing.md

 - Can you visualize the module.
 - Say nice things too remember they tried their best.

-## POLAR Event directors requirements
+## POLAR Event Directors Requirements

 1. You must work with your Review.
 2. No non-standard effects.
 Anything you want to try to do that could be non-standard please reach out to Clinton Snyder or Donnie Leight and they will find a way to make it standard.